AnythingSol/AnythingSol/README.md

 - 👋 Hi, I’m @AnythingSol
 - 👀 I’m interested in creating any software solution for your business need
-- 🌱 I’m currently expert of API, Java, Node.js, ReactNative development and integration of multiple systems
+- 🌱 I’m currently expert of API, Java, Node.js, ReactNative development and integration of multiple software systems
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me email @ anything.solutions2@gmail.com